mrgloom/kaggle-dogs-vs-cats-caffe/README.md

 VGG-19 | **97.42%** | 99.48% | 25h50m | 19.23 ms | 558.3Mb | 2014 | [link](http://arxiv.org/pdf/1409.1556.pdf)
 Network-In-Network | 93.65% | 98.49% | ~2h | 3.17 ms | 26.3Mb | 2014 | [link](http://arxiv.org/pdf/1312.4400v3.pdf)

-Test accuracy measured on train-test split 80%-20%, maybe to achive better acuracy we can train on all available data.
+Test accuracy measured on train-test split 80%-20%, maybe to achive better acuracy at kaggle leaderboard we can train on all available data.

 1.learning_from_scratch is folder with models that were trained in NVIDIA DIGITS with Caffe backend.